 Oliver Snate: "I found Walker on my porch with some silly piece of paper pasted on his forehead.
 It looks like a bat with wings spread way out."So unless Norman A. Daniels changed Quinn's methods to actual branding in later stories, that claim seems to be inaccurate.

-Well, in the earlier stories, he covered his whole face.
-Some may consider this a matter of semantics, but what he wore was referred as a hood, not a mask.
-His nose, mouth and chin would not have been exposed under a hood yet every cover (and interior illustration, to the best of my knowledge) displays the Bat wearing a Captain America style mask.
+Well, in the earlier stories, it did.
+Some may consider this a matter of semantics but what he wore was referred as a hood, not a mask.
+His nose, mouth and chin would not have been exposed under a hood yet every cover (and interior illustration, to the best of my knowledge) displays the Black Bat wearing a Captain America style mask.

 Below is the portion of Brand of The Black Bat which reveals his costume.
 It seems quite clear that the intent was to conceal Tony Quinn's face entirely.